PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 07:59:29
+Last updated: 2024-04-06 08:00:02
-Random Quote: Sheldon, faith means believing in something you can't know for sure is realAnd right now, I am struggling with that. - Mary
+Random Quote: Rule Number One: Don't ever fall in love with a straight girl. - Alex Vause